-A simple model was developed to calculate gas-phase HNO3 mixing ratios in thermodynamical equilibrium for three types of PSCs: nitric acid trihydrate, NAT, nitric acid dihydrate, NAD and supercooled ternary solutions, STS.
+A simple model was developed to calculate gas-phase HNO3 mixing ratios in thermodynamical equilibrium for three types of PSCs: nitric acid trihydrate, NAT, nitric acid dihydrate, NAD and supersaturated ternary solutions, STS.
 All three types consist of condensates of HNO3 and water.
 Gas-phase mixing ratios were derived from the vapor pressures of the condensates.
 For the solid condensates, the HNO3 equilibrium mixing ratio is a function of temperature, pressure and water vapor.
 The gas-phase equilibrium mixing ratio of the liquid depends on all major contents of the liquid, i.e. on H2SO4 and the amount of total HNO3 as well as on temperature, pressure and water vapor.
 Total HNO3 means the sum of gas-phase and condensed HNO3.
 The HNO3 mixing ratio for NAT was calculated according to Hanson and Mauersberger [1988], for NAD according to Worsnop et al. [1993], and for STS according to Carslaw et al. [1995].

 Temperature and density were measured by the AROTEL lidar operating onboard the DC-8 [Burris et al., 2001].
 Water vapor was assumed to increase from 4.75 ppm at about 60 hPa to 6.25 ppm at about 20 hPa altitude, in agreement with balloon measurements obtained during the SOLVE campaign [Schiller et al., 2001].
 Values of total HNO3 were estimated from ASUR measurements outside PSCs, taken during the same flight well inside the polar vortex.
 No measurements of H2SO4 were available.
-A H2SO4 value of 0.5 ppb was assumed, in agreement with values estimated by [Beyerle et al., 1997] for low aerosol loading.
+H2SO4 values of about 0.15 ppb were assumed, in agreement with SAGE II aerosol measurements for low aerosol loading.
 A summary of the model parameters and their values or sources is given in Table 1.